 Why hire a professional line editor?

 Maybe your manuscript isn't quite so rough as State of Blood.
 But you still need to tighten it up and make sure there aren't any accidental slips.
-Do you have to shell out for a professional editor, or can you DIY?
+Do you have to shell out for professional manuscript editing services, or can you DIY?